Skip to content

 Database Models

-• UserActionExecution - Audit trail for executed actions
+• UserActionExecution - Audit trail for executed actions with success/failure tracking

-• UserActionProvider - Registry of registered providers
+• UserActionProvider - Registry of registered providers with execution status and scheduling

 API Endpoints

-• GET /api/user-actions/summary/ - Action statistics and counts
+• GET /api/user-actions/summary/ - Action statistics and counts by urgency and type

-• POST /api/user-actions/{uuid}/silence/ - Silence actions
+• POST /api/user-actions/{uuid}/silence/ - Silence action temporarily or permanently

 • POST /api/user-actions/{uuid}/execute_action/ - Execute corrective actions